 Lucy graduated from the University of Reading with a MSc in Species Identification and Survey Skills, which primarily focused on ecological consultancy.
-Lucy's background has a particular marine focus; she was awarded a first class honours for her degree in Marine Zoology, and has taken part in marine mammal research in East Africa and New Zealand.
+Lucy's background has a particular marine focus, in her early career she worked as a marine mammal researcher in East Africa and New Zealand.